For smoother roads and stronger bridges

-Partnership promises to help North Dakota develop, maintain modern transportation system
+Partnership with North Dakota DoT promises to help state develop, maintain modern transportation system

 UND and NDDOT leaders gathered for the ceremony in Upson I, which now officially houses the Transportation Technology Research Institute.
 It is a place that will bring researchers, educators and students together for a multi-pronged initiative to develop and maintain a modern transportation system, while training a highly skilled workforce for North Dakota’s future.